 Recipe Tips

-- Skip the premade meat sauce: I know that making your own sauce can be a pain but I promise it’s worth it.
-Jarred sauces tend to be heavy on sugar, salt, and artificial meat flavorings that just don’t compare to the real thing y’all.
+- Use homemade sauce.
+I know that making your own sauce can be a pain, but I promise it’s worth it y’all.
+Jarred sauces tend to be heavy on sugar, salt, and artificial meat flavorings that just don’t compare to the real thing.

-- Chill Mode: Let your spaghetti casserole rest before you dig in.
-It makes it easier to serve up.
+- Let your baked spaghetti casserole rest before serving.
+All it takes is 10 minutes, boos.
+Makes it easier to serve up.

 - Get Bready: Get you a filling bread like these garlic cheese breadsticks or this delish garlic bread on deck.

-- Veggies galore: Keep it low key with steamed vegetables, glazed carrots or double down on creamy vibes with creamed spinach.
+- Veggies Galore: Keep it low key with garlic green beans, glazed carrots, or double down on creamy vibes with creamed spinach.

 For sure boos!
 You can prep each of the ingredients in advance but I recommend assembling the day you want to bake it.
 Cooked noodles will soak up liquid from the sauce if it sits in it too long making the dish mushy.